amabnl/amadeus-ws-client/docs/samples/pricepnr.rst

 Price a PNR with Zap-Off:

-**Example:** apply a Zap-Off with amount 120 on the total fare and apply ticket designator "CH50" for segments 1 and 2.
+**Example 1:** apply a Zap-Off with amount 120 on the total fare and apply ticket designator "CH50" for segments 1 and 2.

 .. code-block:: php